bugosiphionah/outreachy-openstack/notes/kubeadm-and-openstack.md

     os server list

-## 2.Install kubeadm and docker on the Nodes
+## 2.Install kubernetes and docker packages on the Nodes

 ### 1.Install on master Node